mpenna/squirrel/README.md

 // and it will be used for every class name.
 SquirrelConfig::setCommonModelNamespace("App");

-// If you need more control over establishing namespace, you may implement your own method to map table name to class name
+// If you need more control over establishing namespace, you may implement your own method to map
-// The following snippet is the default behavior for Squirrel.
+// table name to class name the following snippet is the default behavior for Squirrel.
 SquirrelConfig::setTableToClassMapper( function($tableName) {
     $namespace = SquirrelConfig::getCommonModelNamespace();
     $className = SquirrelConfig::tableNameToClassName($tableName);